HDFC's Q3 standalone net profit falls 42%

-New Delhi, Feb 2 (IANS) Housing Development Finance Corporation (HDFC) on Tuesday reported a 65 per cent fall in its standalone net profit for the quarter ended December at Rs 2,925.83 crore.
+New Delhi: Housing Development Finance Corporation (HDFC) on Tuesday reported a 65 per cent fall in its standalone net profit for the quarter ended December at Rs 2,925.83 crore.

 During the same period of the last financial year, the company had reported a net profit of Rs 8,372.49 crore.